Benguet Province, Philippines

 History of Benguet, Philippines

-Early in the 19th century after the Spanish explorer Guillermo Galvey's report of his expedition, the Spanish government organized the mountain region into six commandancias politico militar", namely: Benguet in 1846, Lepanto in 1852, Bontoc in 1859, Amburayan in 1889, and Kayapa and Cabugaoan in 1891.
-The Province of Benguet, as now constituted, has portions which were parts of the Districts of Lepanto, Bontoc and Amburayan.
+During the early 19th century, after the Spanish explorer Guillermo Galvey reported his expedition, the Spanish government divided the mountain region into six "commandancias politico militar": Benguet in 1846, Lepanto in 1852, Bontoc in 1859, Amburayan in 1889, and Kayapa and Cabugaoan in 1891.
+The present-day Province of Benguet includes areas that were once part of the Districts of Lepanto, Bontoc, and Amburayan.

-At present, Benguet is composed of 13 municipalities and 140 barangays.
-The province's municipalities are: Atok, Bakun, Bokod, Buguias, Itogon, Kabayan, Kapangan, Kibungan, La Trinidad, Mankayan, Sablan, Tuba and Tublay.
-According to the number of barangays, the capital town of La Trinidad has the most with 16 while Bakun and Kibungan have the least with 7 each.
+Currently, Benguet is composed of 13 municipalities and 140 barangays.
+The municipalities are Atok, Bakun, Bokod, Buguias, Itogon, Kabayan, Kapangan, Kibungan, La Trinidad, Mankayan, Sablan, Tuba, and Tublay.
+Among them, La Trinidad has the highest number of barangays with 16 barangays, while Bakun and Kibungan have the fewest with 7 each.

-ORIGIN OF THE NAME "BENGUET"
+THE ORIGIN OF THE NAME "BENGUET"

 IBALOI VERSION